bmaltais/kohya_ss/README.md

   - The options `--sample_every_n_epochs` and `--sample_every_n_steps` in each training script now display a warning and ignore them when a number less than or equal to `0` is specified.
 Thanks to S-Del for raising the issue.
   - The [English version of the dataset settings documentation](./docs/config_README-en.md) is added.
 PR [#1175](https://github.com/kohya-ss/sd-scripts/pull/1175) Thanks to darkstorm2150!

-- Add GUI support for the new parameters listed above.
+- Added GUI support for the new parameters listed above.
-- Move accelerate launch parameters to new `Accelerate launch` accordion above `Model` accordion.
+- Moved accelerate launch parameters to a new `Accelerate launch` accordion above the `Model` accordion.
-- Add support for `Debiased Estimation loss` to Dreambooth settings.
+- Added support for `Debiased Estimation loss` to Dreambooth settings.
-- Add support for "Dataset Preparation" defaults via the config.toml file.
+- Added support for "Dataset Preparation" defaults via the config.toml file.
-- Add field to allow for the input of extra accelerate launch arguments.
+- Added a field to allow for the input of extra accelerate launch arguments.

 ### 2024/03/21 (v23.0.15)